How to make a DIY purse from a $10 kitchen rug…

-If you’ve been here before, you may be aware that I don’t really know a needle from thread.
-But I DO know a fun DIY when I see it.
-And when I saw these rugs, I knew that we could make something summery and colorful and fun for us.
+If you’ve been here before, you may be aware that I don’t really know a needle from a thread.
+But I DO know a fun DIY project when I see it.
+And when I saw these rugs, I knew that we could turn them into something summery and colorful and fun for us.

 But I felt like Jessica was a much better candidate to teach you the technique because she knows REAL sewing things…like “basting” and “gussets” and all-manner-of-sewing-lingo that they teach people at FIT, which is where she went to school.
 How cool is that?

 - rag rug (AKA chindi rug) we recommend one of two from Wal-Mart (smaller “Mainstays” brand or larger “Better Homes & Gardens” brand)

-- 1 yard lining fabric (can be scrap fabric of light to medium weight…cotton, linen, acetate or other light to medium weight woven fabrics)
+- 1-yard lining fabric (can be scrap fabric of light to medium weight…cotton, linen, acetate or other light to medium weight woven fabrics)

-- 1 yard medium weight to heavy weight fusible interfacing (recommended for use with the lighter weight rugs to add stability)
+- 1-yard medium weight to heavyweight fusible interfacing (recommended for use with the lighter weight rugs to add stability)

 - Heavy cotton thread suitable for machine quilting

-- Heavy weight sewing machine needles suitable for denim or heavy weight fabrics, size 90/14, 100/16, or 110/18 or larger
+- Heavyweight sewing machine needles suitable for denim or heavyweight fabrics, size 90/14, 100/16, or 110/18 or larger

 - sew-on magnetic or standard snap (optional, and sized per personal preference)

 DESCRIPTION: This rag rug DIY purse tutorial will help us to create a clutch with an interior lining, optional contrasting pocket, fringe, and optional sew-on snap or magnetic closure.
-The clutch has horizontal fringe on front flap.
+The clutch has horizontal fringe on the front flap.

 SEWING LEVEL: Beginner to intermediate.

-** Make sure that your scaling is turned “off” in the printers dialog box.
+** Make sure that your scaling is turned “off” in the printer’s dialog box.
 Set scale to 100%.
 Page scaling should be set to NONE.
 EACH PRINTER IS DIFFERENT, BE SURE TO CONFIRM.
 DO NOT SKIP THIS STEP.
 Select page orientation to “Auto/portrait Landscape”.

 For rugs that are ⅜” or ½” thick, it is best to choose the larger size bag due to the bulk of the material.
 It is important that you follow all the pre-cutting steps to keep your rug intact.
 The rugs are made from recycled fabrics that are woven together and secured with multiple threads.
 You must sew anchor stitches before cutting the rug to keep the entire rug from unraveling. *Be sure to follow the pre-cutting directions.

 There are no grainline markings on this pattern.
 Some rugs are woven horizontally, some are woven vertically.
-You can choose to cut the rug either direction depending on the size and design of the handbag you choose to make.
+You can choose to cut the rug in either direction depending on the size and design of the handbag you choose to make.